sureshchegireddy/sat-roks-customizations-for-telco-apps/README.md

 # sat-roks-customizations-for-telco-apps
 **Disclaimer**: This repo is a **Work-In-Progress**, and is yet to be peer-reviewed.
+The list is neither complete nor comprehensive.
+It has been created as a reference of what worked in some proof-of-concept projects.
 ## Introduction
 This repository  provides some guidance on openshift customizations that were discovered as prerequisites for typical networking and/or telco workloads/applications.
-The repo specifically targets on-premises infrastructure (hosts, network, etc.) attached to the IBM Cloud Satellite location where IBM's managed openshift service (ROKS) cluster(s) are deployed on baremetal servers representing the worker nodes.
+The repo specifically targets on-premises infrastructure (hosts, network, etc.) attached to the IBM Cloud Satellite location.
+This is where IBM's managed openshift service (ROKS) cluster(s) are deployed on baremetal servers representing the worker nodes.
 This setup needs some alternative methods for configuring required capabilities in ROKS, as compared to the same on Red Hat (RH) OpenShift Container Platform (OCP).

 Note that these observations and configurations have been taken from Satellite/ROKS cluster at OpenShift version 4.9.48.